matteobolner/LB1/README.md

 # laboratory-of-bioinformatics

-Repository for the module 3 of the "Laboratory of bioinformatics 1" course
+Repository for the "Laboratory of bioinformatics 1" course

 Contents of this repository :